 - Mississippi Coalition Against Domestic Violence Hotline at (800) 898-3234;

 - Any of the local domestic violence programs listed here.

 It is also helpful to have a lawyer assist you, particularly when you are seeking domestic abuse protection order.
 You can find a lawyer using your preferred search engine.
-If you cannot afford a lawyer, contact MS Legal Help at (800) 498-1804.
+If you cannot afford a lawyer, contact MS Legal Services at (800) 498-1804.

 How to Get Protection

 What kind of domestic abuse protection orders are available in Mississippi?

 Mississippi courts can issue three types of domestic abuse protection orders.
 In each of these orders, the court can help protect you from gun violence or threats of gun violence by an intimate partner:

 - Ex parte emergency domestic abuse protection orders1*